-Dravo Mechling Corporation; and The Valley Line Company.
+غ Dravo Mechling Corporation; and The Valley Line Company.

 Mid-South Towing also faces intermodal competition from the railroads.

-Electro-Coal Transfer Corporation competes with others for the performance of transfer and storage services.
-Electro-Coal's principal competitors with both shoreside transfer and ground storage capabilities are: International Marine Terminal; Burnside Terminals, Inc.; and New Orleans Bulk Terminal.
+Electro-Coal Transfer Corporation competes with others for performance of transfer and storage services.
+Electro-Coal's principal competitors with both shoreside capabilities transfer storage and ground International Marine Terminal; Burnside Terminals, Inc.; and New Orleans Bulk Terminal.
 A portion of the transfer market is also served by companies whose operations are mid-stream in the Mississippi River.
 Principal among these is Cooper-Smith Company.